Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Home > Knowledge & support > Managing type 1 diabetes > Guide to type 1 diabetes technology > Continuous glucose monitoring > Can I get a continuous glucose monitor on the NHS?

-This section covers CGM that are available through your hospital-based clinic or Diabetes Healthcare Team.
+This section covers CGMs that are available through your hospital-based clinic or Diabetes Healthcare Team (known as procurement).

-If you have type 1 diabetes and live in England and Wales you are entitled to glucose sensing, which includes CGM prescribed by your GP, CGM procured through your hospital or clinic, or flash glucose monitoring if you don’t have a compatible phone to use with Libre 2.
+If you have type 1 diabetes and live in England and Wales, you are entitled to glucose sensing, which includes CGM or flash glucose monitoring (a type of sensor that only gives a reading when it is scanned by a dedicated receiver).

 National Institute for Health and Care Excellence (NICE) guidance says that all children with type 1 should be offered CGM.
 Everyone over four years old into adulthood should be offered a choice of CGM or flash.
 NICE recommends that children should be offered CGM first, and only be offered flash if they have a strong preference for it.